bpeschier/django-clientfeatures/README.rst

 the resulting cookie can be used for varying the cache of the different responses.
-The served page is going to be the correct one for the device requesting it with no additional overhead (assuming you load specific assets for the device instead of general-purpose ones).
+The served page is going to be the correct one for the device requesting it with no additional overhead (assuming you load specific assets for the client instead of general-purpose ones).

 The detection page will distort normal referral information from the browser, and the middleware will save the original referrer for you.